\"Writing.Com

 Somewhere in the vast halls of the crumbling old house, a door slammed shut.
 The sound echoed, shattering the silence.
 Moments later a waft of icy air swept into the room which in turn caused a solitary candle to almost extinguish before its yellow flame steadied once more.
 A figure of a man sat alone at the end of a long wooden table, much like its occupant it showed its age and scars.
 He idly shuffled a pack of Tarot cards as he awaited his guest.

 The door swung open.
 A much younger man stood and surveyed the scene.
 He paused, waiting for his eyes to adjust to the semi-darkness before making a move.
-His footsteps made barely a sound, the heavy tapestries hanging on the walls absorbed any noise from inside this inner sanctum.
+His footsteps made barely a sound, the heavy tapestries hanging on the walls absorbed any noise from inside that inner sanctum.

 The seated man looked up from his cards, taking a sip of wine from a brass goblet before choosing to acknowledge the man.
 “Ah, you couldn’t resist the challenge.”